 Maria has worked in a range of clinical settings and has experience working with clients across the lifespan.
 She delivers evidence-based treatments and utilises modalities such as cognitive behaviour therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Schema Therapy.
 Maria can also offer psychometric assessments to explore an individual’s level of functioning and possible support needs.

-Maria holds a Masters degree in Clinical Psychology and is a recipient of the Dean’s Merit Award for academic excellence in her postgraduate studies.
+Maria is a Clinical Psychologist and is a recipient of the Dean’s Merit Award for academic excellence in her postgraduate studies.
 During her undergraduate studies, she was awarded first-class honours for her empirical thesis on women’s reactions to infant crying.

 Maria can provide support to individuals presenting with the following concerns:

 - Parenting Stress